heike/x3ptools/README.md

 #### Sampling

 `sample_x3p` allows to sub-sample an x3p object to get a lower resolution image.
 In `sample_x3p` we need to set a sampling factor.
-A sample factor $m$ of 2 means that we only use every 2nd value of the surface matrix, $m$ of 5 means, we only use every fifth value:
+A sample factor `m` of 2 means that we only use every 2nd value of the surface matrix, `m` of 5 means, we only use every fifth value:

 ```r